Ever wondered how the BMC works as an organisation? Here's the detail.

 Find out more

 The opportunities for young people to participate in climbing, hill walking and mountaineering continue to increase, through the growth in the number of forward-looking BMC affiliated clubs, climbing walls, youth clubs and outdoor centres and their provision of quality introductory schemes.
-The BMC has a comprehensive child protection policy and continues to provide advice and support, through a Child Safeguarding Group, for other organisations, the young people themselves and their parents, ensuring that the introduction to these activities is as enjoyable, safe and informed as possible.
+The BMC has a comprehensive safeguarding policy and continues to provide advice and support, through the Safeguarding Group, for other organisations, the young people themselves and their parents, ensuring that the introduction to these activities is as enjoyable, safe and informed as possible.

 The BMC uses a wide variety of mechanisms to help hill walkers, climbers and mountaineers develop their skills.
 Our annual winter and alpine lecture series tour the country in November and April respectively; a range of books, booklets, leaflets, posters, DVDs and web films promote safety and good practice; specialist seminars and bespoke training opportunities are provided for student and non-student clubs; and Plas y Brenin deliver training courses for BMC members.
 Our FUNdamentals of Climbing coach education workshops are part of the training pathway for Mountain Training’s coaching awards.
 The BMC supports the Jonathan Conville Memorial Trust courses for young mountaineers.